An analysis of the derivative-free loss method for solving PDEs: Analysis

 \begin{cor} Let $\{u_n\}_{n=0}^{\infty}=\{u(\cdot;\bm{\theta}_n)\}_{n=0}^{\infty}$ be the sequence of the states of a neural network in the training procedure of DFLM starting from $u_0=u(\cdot;\bm{\theta}_0)$.
 We assume that $u_n \in C^{1}\left(\overline{\Omega}\right)$, $\forall n \in \mathbb{N}_0$ and $\bm{V}, G \in C(\overline{\Omega})$.
 Then

 In particular, if $\|\nabla u_n\|_2$ is uniformly bounded, $\|u_{n+1}-u_n\|_2 \rightarrow 0$ in order $\mathcal{O}(\sqrt{\Delta t})$ as $\Delta t \rightarrow 0$. \end{cor}

-The analysis highlights the importance of selecting an appropriate $\Delta t$ to allow stochastic walkers to explore a broader neighborhood effectively, promoting suitable training progress.
-As demonstrated in Theorem \ref{thm:pointwise_learning} and Corollary \ref{cor:uniform_learning}, the choice of $\Delta t$ is contingent not only on the advection field $\bm{V}$ and the force $G$ but also the network's topology, which can be associated with the PDE solution.
-However, it is essential to note that increasing $\Delta t$ also amplifies the bias in the loss function, as discussed in Theorem \ref{thm:lossbias}, potentially impeding the training of the neural network.
-One effective strategy to mitigate the increased bias impact during training is to employ a larger number of stochastic walkers (i.e., increasing $N_s$).
+The analysis underscores the critical role of choosing an appropriate time interval $\Delta t$ to ensure that stochastic walkers adequately explore local neighborhoods, thereby enabling effective training.
+As shown in Theorem \ref{thm:pointwise_learning} and Corollary \ref{cor:uniform_learning}, the required magnitude of $\Delta t$ depends not only on the advection field $\bm{V}$ and the forcing term $G$, but also on the neural network’s topology, which is tied to the underlying PDE solution.
+At the same time, increasing $\Delta t$ introduces additional bias into the loss function (Theorem \ref{thm:lossbias}), which can hinder convergence.
+A practical way to counteract this effect is to increase the number of stochastic walkers $N_s$, thereby reducing the variance and mitigating the impact of the bias during training.